QUICK GLANCEAreas of Study:

 Safe and Sound

 Students studying off campus will be charged the Skidmore comprehensive fee for their semester or year away.
-This fee is equal to Skidmore's tuition, room at the Scribner Apartment rate, board as applicable, and mandatory college fees.
+This fee is equal to Skidmore's tuition, room at the on campus apartment rate, board as applicable, and mandatory college fees.
 If the student's program does not include room and/or board, or only includes partial board, the Skidmore fee will be adjusted accordingly.
 Skidmore's billing for room charges will reflect students selecting a home stay option if one exists.
-Students participating in the National Student Exchange or Washington Semester Program will be charged Skidmore tuition and fees, when applicable.
-The Skidmore comprehensive fee also covers medical insurance and any other mandatory program fees as required by each program.
+The Skidmore comprehensive fee also covers mandatory medical insurance and any other mandatory program fees as required by each program.
 Students are responsible for their own airfare, text books, personal expenses (including passport and visa charges), accommodation upgrades, and voluntary field trips and excursions.
 Please see “Finance FAQs” for additional information.

 We encourage students to start exploring program possibilities late in their first